A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 The energy difference in the parentheses in Eq. (\ref{eq:corr}) is shown in Fig. \ref{sm_corr} where we compare different computational approaches used to compute HOMO and LUMO energies for a single Tc molecule.
-The difference between the results obtained by the LDA and $\Delta$SCF methods is the origin of so-called Koopmans' corrections in DFT \cite{McKechnie}.
+The difference between the results obtained by the LDA and $\Delta$SCF methods is the origin of Koopmans' corrections in DFT \cite{McKechnie}.
 This discrepancy is attributed to the so-called delocalization error or many-electron self-interaction error manifesting itself as an incorrect dependence of the total energy on the fractional number of electrons (convex instead of linear).
 The error is caused by neglecting the electron correlation effects and orbital relaxation.
 The G$_0$W$_0$ approach, in turn, takes into account the correlation effects neglecting the orbital relaxation \cite{McKechnie}.
 Therefore, the difference between the $\Delta$SCF and G$_0$W$_0$ energies can be attributed to the orbital relaxation effect only.
 These corrections for HOMO and LUMO are very close to each other and decrease the orbital energies as is expected after the orbital relaxation.
 Note that the atomic configuration of the Tc molecule for computing the energy corrections is taken unchanged from the Tc slab after the geometry optimization in the supercell.
+Also, all the DFT parameters, such as the exchange-correlation functional and pseudopotentials, should be the same for both G$_0$W$_0$ and $\Delta$SCF computation in order to ensure the mean-field contributions cancel each other after subtracting the results as is explained in details in the Supplementary materials (Sec.
+4).

 This method is consistent with the recently proposed Wannier-Koopmans method \cite{Ma2016, Ma_Neaton}.
-The relationship between two approaches in the approximation of negligible orbital hybridization between organic molecules is discussed in Appendix A.
+The relationship between two approaches in the approximation of negligible orbital hybridization between organic molecules is discussed in the supplementary materials (Sec.
+5).